j0ni/neumacs/notwithstanding.md

     ;; This isn't available in Org-mode - find a better one (keymap-global-set "C-'" 'j0ni/unicode-shortcut-map)

+<a id="org5c29699"></a>

+### Global Switches

 This is a useful gate for setting up bindings and other Mac OS bits and pieces.

     (defvar j0ni/is-mac (memq window-system '(mac ns))
       "This is a useful gate for setting up specific keybindings")

+Honestly, there are more of these, but I moved them to early-init.el for reasons that may have become lost in the mists of time.
+Mostly fonts.

 <a id="org6528bc7"></a>